zerosonesfun/Surfle/README.md

 A Webring is a loop or chain of websites connected together that you can easily browse through.
 Surfle has a few modes:
 1. **Surfle Mode** - Browse through any official Surfle Webring.
 Overtime, additional Webrings will be added and you can change to a different one from the Settings page (click on the settings cog wheel icon at the top right of the extension's main popup).
-2. **Bookmarks Mode** - Any of your own bookmarks folders with "Webring" in the name can be selected as the list of websites you browse through.
+2. **Bookmarks Mode** - Any of your own bookmarks folders can be selected as the list of websites you browse through.
 3. Either mode can be surfed in order or you can check off **Random Mode** for a random experience.

 [Join our discussions](https://github.com/zerosonesfun/Surfle/discussions)